At bee smart city we are certain that to become a truly smart city or community, municipalities need to advance in six key strategic action fields:

 A smart city is about human-centric approaches to create and implement an ecosystem of smart city solutions that creates added value and transforms into collective good (see also Call for a Human-Centric Smart City Approach).
 The term "smart" includes technology as an enabler but a smart city strategy is by far not limited to technological solutions.
 In fact, "being smart" is more about intelligent methodology and proper implementation of beneficial and effective solutions than about technology.
 To be successful, it is paramount to take the needs of all actors into account, especially those of the citizens.
 For insights and new thoughts concerning the shift towards user-centric smart city approaches and utilizing collective intelligence, please read our article Towards a New Paradigm of the Smart City.

-Within all six aforementioned smart city indicators, subcategories can be formed to tackle specific challenges or to seize opportunities.
+Within all six aforementioned smart city indicators, subcategories can be formed to tackle specific city challenges or to seize development opportunities.
 For advancing in each subcategory, a set of solutions needs to be created, adapted or replicated.
 For all six strategic action fields, subcategories are laid out in more detail in the following paragraphs.

 “Smart Economy” describes all actions aimed at transforming and strengthening a municipality’s economy.